"The human mind treats a new idea the way the body treats

 I rolled my eyes.
 “If they’re boring, I’m leaving.”

 “That’s fair.
 I’ll pick ones I think you’ll like.
 Trust me.”
-Sebastian dropped me off at my house, and I turned the knob gently, praying that my mother was still getting ready for work.
-I slipped in, pulling the door shut behind me with the barest thud.
+We parted in my driveway, and I headed up my path while Sebastian crossed the lawn.
+I turned the knob gently, praying that my mother was still getting ready for work.
+Slipping in, I pulled the door shut behind me with the barest thud.
 As I turned towards the stairs, my mother stepped out from the kitchen in her pantsuit and tight bun, raising an eyebrow at me.
 “Want to tell me where you’ve been?”

 I sighed.
 “I was out with friends.
 I fell asleep.
 Sorry.”